 The rapid and widespread use of computers and information technology has generated a need for highly trained workers proficient in various job functions.
 These specialists include computer scientists, database administrators, and network systems and data communication analysts.
 The information technology field requires people who show leadership skills, the ability to concentrate and pay close attention to detail, and the ability to work on a number of tasks simultaneously.

-MCC’s transferable Associate of Arts (AA) Degree
+MCC’s Associate of Arts (AA) Transfer Degree

-Because the requirements for an AA degree change periodically, students should check with their academic advisor or the MCC Admissions Office to confirm that they have the most current information.
+Because the requirements for an AA transfer degree change periodically, students should check with their academic advisor or the MCC Admissions Office to confirm that they have the most current information.
 Students are responsible for knowing the requirements for the degree they hope to obtain and for planning their schedule accordingly.

 Admissions Partnership Program with Iowa State, UNI and Iowa